open-telemetry/opentelemetry-specification/specification/metrics/new_api.md

 #### Asynchronous UpDownCounter operations

-Asynchronous UpDownCounter is only intended for asynchronous scenario.
+Asynchronous UpDownCounter is only intended for an asynchronous scenario.
 The only operation is provided by the `callback`, which is registered during the [Asynchronous UpDownCounter creation](#asynchronous-updowncounter-creation).